NathanKewley/Japanese/みんなの日本語/README.md

 ## Lesson 11

+> [!NOTE]
-From here examples will start to make use of kanji in some instances.
+> From here examples will start to make use of kanji in some instances.

 | Lesson Point                     | Example | Short Summary                                            |
 | -------------------------------- | ------- | -------------------------------------------------- |